 If left unchecked, the mind is a dangerous playground.
 If we are not in control of our mental and emotional states, we are placing our focus on non beneficial and generally harmful thoughts and our energies are expended on what is not in our best interest.
 I call these looping thought patterns of fear, the whatifs based on the Shel Silverstein poem called, “Whatif”.
 Whatifs are questions we ask ourselves that are the egos way of trying to prepare us for a challenge.
 If we are not clear with our thoughts and mental states this can run amok and backfire on us and turn into panic, anxiety, and paranoia.
 If we are placing all our thoughts and energies on what could possibly go wrong, we aren’t leaving any room for focusing on everything that can or could go right.
 A simple way to defuse this is to make lists and get what’s going on in your head in front of you so you can see what thoughts are playing in your mind.
 Another method is to address the fearful thought or emotion as if it were a person.
 Treat it respectfully, calmly, and objectively.
 Tell the thought, “no thank you” and refuse it access.
 Just as you’d set boundaries and assert yourself lovingly towards someone that is harming you with their behavior or attitude or pushing something on you that you do not want, tell the recurring fear thought, “no”.
 For example, a dialogue with this technique might go something like this: “I can see why you might think that, but it simply is not true.
 I am going to have to ask you to leave.
 You are not in charge here.
 I am in charge and I need you to sit down and hush.
 I understand what you’re trying to do, but it’s just not working for me.
 Thanks.
 I love you.
 Bye!”

 Another technique I have used is an acronym to help remember the steps.
 It’s similar to the HALT method of self care awareness that helps you check in with your personal needs.
 When you feel yourself emotionally spiraling out of control, stop and ask yourself, “am I…Hungry, Angry, Lonely, or Tired?”
 This is a quick check in to address the initial issues of your physical and emotional needs.
 When we are physically run down it’s much easier to fall into negative polarity states and succumb to what our uncontrolled thoughts are dictating.
-The acronym for this particular method I’ve come up with to help deal with confusing thoughts and emotional states is ODARN.
+The acronym for this particular method I adapted from the energeticsythesis.com website ascension tools section, helps deal with intruding, looping thoughts and confusing emotional states is ODARN.
 Observe, Discern, Accept, Release, (apply)Neutrality.
+I added the R, which is important for me and helps me to remember the acronym which also helps describe the feeling of uh-oh, something needs to be addressed right now!
 Similar to the scientific method of identifying a big interfering lifetime fear and addressing it, the ODARN method is for those small daily annoying harmful thought forms that act as pests and prevent us from thinking clearly, calmly, and truthfully from our heart space.
 The method doesn’t need to follow the order of steps in the acronym name, but whatever order works best in the situation.
 Although observation is generally the first step of checking in with our thoughts and feelings, neutrality may need to be applied first, to the situation or thought, in order to diffuse the intense emotions.
 Discern the what, where, and why of this thought or feeling.
 What am I feeling?
 Where is this thought or feeling coming from?
 Why am I thinking this or feeling this way?
 Accept that you have allowed yourself to experience a particular feeling you didn’t want to feel or any harmful thoughts, words, or actions that upset you.
 Forgive yourself, any others responsible, or the situation itself and then release it.
 Release anything you are still feeling that is leftover from that emotional state or event that took place.

 Fear is used as a controller tactic and to hook people into addictive states of focus to sell TV air time and promote political agendas and strategies of domination and division.
 I am going to drop yet another acronym: FEAR- False, Evidence, Appearing, Real.
 This is the distraction technique of look here and pay no attention to the concerns and scenarios we should actually be made aware of and placing our energies towards solving.
 Fear is extremely disruptive and destructive and this is precisely why it is used to manipulate the opinions and belief systems of groups of people to suit the agendas of various controller groups.
 It’s extremely important for us to remain discerning and diligent of these tactics used by individuals and small and large groups that seek to oppress and dominate by preying on our existing fears and contriving methods of instilling fear in us.